Providing unbeatable stability

 Most adults can have dental implants, providing your jaw has finished growing and you are in good health.
 Ideally, you should not smoke, be free of periodontal disease and not have medical conditions such as diabetes and osteoporosis.

 If you are missing one, several or all your teeth, you may be a candidate for implants.
 You’ll need to have adequate bone in your jaw for implants, so if you’ve been missing teeth for many years, some of the bone may have resorbed.
-If this has happened, you may require a bone graft or sinus lift before you’re in procedure.
+If this has happened, you may require a bone graft or sinus lift before your implant procedure.